Jither/KeyPunk/README.md

 it *is* opinionated about certain security considerations:

 - The master password cannot be stored anywhere except in memory.
 This means it lives for the duration of the browser session.
-Even this can (in time) be disabled, requiring the user to enter the master password every time the extension popup is opened.
+Even this can be disabled, requiring the user to enter the master password every time the extension popup is opened.
   The option indicating whether to store master password in memory is stored locally to disk, not synced, allowing different policies for different clients, even if syncing